MicrosoftDocs/well-architected/well-architected/azure-vmware/monitoring.md

 - Discuss and establish baselines that are based on performance data.
 - Define relevant alert criteria such as thresholds, severity levels, or specific conditions.
-- Use the [vSphere events and alarms subsystem](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.monitoring.doc/GUID-9272E3B2-6A7F-427B-994C-B15FF8CADC25.html) to monitor vSphere and set up triggers.
+- Use the [VMware vSphere events and alarms subsystem](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.monitoring.doc/GUID-9272E3B2-6A7F-427B-994C-B15FF8CADC25.html) to monitor VMware vSphere and set up triggers.
 - Configure [Azure alerts in Azure VMware Solution](/azure/azure-vmware/configure-alerts-for-azure-vmware-solution#supported-metrics-and-activities) to respond to events in real time.
-- Ensure that alerts are configured so that [vSAN storage slack space](/azure/azure-vmware/concepts-storage) is maintained at the levels that your service-level agreement (SLA) mandates.
+- Ensure that alerts are configured so that [VMware vSAN storage slack space](/azure/azure-vmware/concepts-storage) is maintained at the levels that your service-level agreement (SLA) mandates.
 - Configure resource health alerts to get the real-time health status of the Azure VMware Solution private cloud.
 - Use application performance monitoring (APM) tools to gain performance insights at the application code level.
 - Use a combination of monitoring techniques such as synthetic transactions, heartbeat monitoring, and endpoint monitoring.